Legislature votes to move up Washington state’s presidential primary

 “It’s time to make our presidential primary here in this state actually mean something and actually count, for our voices to be heard,” said Rep. Javier Valdez, D-Seattle.

 While the exact dates for many states’ primaries and caucuses are still in flux, Washington would be somewhere around the 15th state to vote, likely joining a half-dozen or so other states on the second Tuesday in March.
 That would put Washington’s primary one week after Super Tuesday, when nine states, including California and Texas, are currently scheduled to vote.
+The bill also gives the secretary of state the ability to change the date to coordinate with other western states to make a regional primary.

 “Moving Washington’s primary earlier in the national process will give our voters a greater voice and draw more attention to our state’s concerns and issues,” said Secretary of State Kim Wyman, a longtime supporter of the change.